-Does My Home Insurance Cover Personal Accidents in the Home?
+Does My Home Insurance Cover Accidents in the Home?

-If someone in your family or a visitor injures themselves on your property, it pays to know the facts before insurance is involved.
+If someone in your family or a visitor injures themselves on your property, it pays to know the facts before your home insurance gets involved.

 It’s not just the thought of a friend or loved one getting hurt that makes home accidents so worrying.
 All-too-common “personal injury” ads make it seem like household visits often end in dramatic claims or vast compensation.

 Luckily, this is rarely the case.
 But it pays to know what happens when someone injures themselves on your property.
 If you have the right cover, your home insurance can help.

 - Am I covered if someone hurts themselves on my property?

 - Will my home insurance cover me if I have an accident?

 Read on to discover when you might need this type of insurance, and what risks it protects against.

 Domestic accidents are very common, and can be very serious.
 You don’t necessarily need to be taking part in a dangerous activity to be at risk of injury in your or someone else’s house.
 Fire, floods and other disasters, poisoning and drowning can readily occur in the home.
 More common ways to hurt yourself including slipping in the bathroom, falling down the stairs, or spraining your ankle on a broken step.

 It just takes one unfortunate turn of events to permanently affect the quality of life.
 Anyone can be at risk, and as you and your family are home more often it stands to reason you are the ones most likely to suffer an accident.
 However, if a visitor, friend or family member, tradesman or member of the public injures themselves on your property, you will be liable.